 Finally, both the group and the company are exposed in property value changes.
 During the first semester of 2008 there has been a change in the valuation method of the company's property which are no longer valued based on their historical cost but on their fair value.
 As a result, changes in the real estate market prices will have an effect in fair values.
 In the end of 2010 the company revalued its property and no decrease in total value has been recorded.
 In fiscal year 2012, property was revalued and significant losses of \in 16,504,166.09 were recorded.
 In 2013 there was another revaluation of the company's property and an additional loss of \in 4,534,016.30 has been reported.
 In the beginning of fiscal year 2017, a revaluation of the investment properties took place with no derived changes.
 In 2017 there was another revaluation of the company's investment properties from which an additional profit of \in 1,583,597.92 has been reported.
-Also, a revaluation concerning the company's own-occupied properties has taken place with a reported loss of \in 2,218,564.33.
-In December 2018, there was another revaluation concerning the company's own-occupied properties has taken place with a reported.
+Also, a revaluation concerning the company's own-occupied properties from which an additional profit of \in 11.837,75 has been reported.
 Also, a revaluation concerning the company's own-occupied properties has taken place with a reported loss of \in 268.021,79.